abdoelsaih/Mini-Project-Resume/README.md

 - Be unique
 - Show your ability
 - Eye catching profile
+- Download you CV file in PDF
+- View my Github profile
+- You can also search on other user profiles

 ## Technologies Used
 - HTML and CSS - Base languages used to create the website